Partner: WISE (Women Initiative for Sustainable Environment), based in Kaduna, Nigeria

 WEA and WISE are partnering on the Women’s Clean Cookstoves Project to directly equip 30 women entrepreneurs with the training, seed grants, and leadership networks to become profitable entrepreneurs and clean energy leaders in their communities.
-These 30 women will go on to scale clean cookstove sales and spawn complementary clean energy enterprises and advocacy to benefit tens of thousands more Nigerians.
-As a result, these families will have the chance to breathe healthier air, reduce deforestation, increase household savings, improve health and safety, and transform their sense of personal and community empowerment.
-Our team aims to achieve the following:
+These 30 women have scaled clean cookstove sales and spawned complementary clean energy enterprises and advocacy to benefit tens of thousands more Nigerians.
+As a result, these families are breathing healthier air, reducing deforestation, increasing household savings, improving health and safety, and transforming their sense of personal and community empowerment.
+Our team achieved the following:

 - Clean cookstove businesses.
-30 women leaders will launch and scale cookstove enterprises in teams of 2 with the support of a two-part intensive training, seed grant funding and peer support.
-Trainings cover financial management strategies, profit generation, clean cookstove technologies, leadership and entrepreneurship.
-The women will be equipped to market stoves with strategic messaging and train their communities on the benefits and operation of the new clean stoves, reaching 13,000 people in Kaduna state within one year.
+30 women leaders launched and scaled cookstove enterprises in teams of 2 with the support of a two-part intensive training, seed grant funding and peer support.
+Trainings covered financial management strategies, profit generation, clean cookstove technologies, leadership, and entrepreneurship.
+The women were equipped to market stoves with strategic messaging and train their communities on the benefits and operation of the new clean stoves, and reached 13,000 people in Kaduna state within one year.

 - Financing for cookstove purchasing.
 At an average price tag of approximately $15 per clean cookstove, even “affordable” clean cookstoves can be cost-prohibitive for low-income families in Nigeria.
-With lower firewood costs, these new stoves are expected to pay for themselves within 2-3 months of daily use.
+With lower firewood costs, these new stoves pay for themselves within 2-3 months of daily use.

-The representative candidates for our WISE Clean Cookstove Project were women who worked as leaders or members of women’s groups in their local communities.
+The representative candidates for our WISE Clean Cookstove Project are women who work as leaders or members of women’s groups in their local communities.
 Many of our selected participants are founders of their own nonprofits that promote women’s empowerment or are involved in community mobilization and outreach.

 All selected participants had income generating projects, making a maximum of $120 per month, prior to our training.
 Most of them had attended vocational skills training (i.e. how to make liquid soap, how to make bags, bead-making, farming, etc.).

 Having such fundamental business acumen was a critical factor in our selection criteria.
-In fact, the first week of training, each woman brought something that represented their income generating activities to share with their peers.
+In fact, during the first week of training, each woman brought something that represented their income-generating activities to share with their peers.

 - Alimat Abdulsalam: WWDSRF